Take It to da House

 "Take It to da House" is a song by Trick Daddy, released as the first single from his fourth studio album, Thugs Are Us.
-The song features verses by Slip-N-Slide representatives, Sung, Money Mark, J.V., Trina, and Co.
+The song features verses by Slip-N-Slide representatives, Sung, Money Mark, J.V., Trina, and C.O.
 They all went under the alias 'the Slip-N-Slide Express'.
 The song heavily samples "Boogie Shoes" by KC and the Sunshine Band and also contains samples from James Brown's "The Boss".
 The song was featured in the films Osmosis Jones, The Real Cancun, and Are We Done Yet?.
 It also plays in the end credits of Nickelodeon Magazines Big 10th Birthday Special.

 "Take It to da House" placed at No. 23 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart and No. 20 on the Hot Rap Singles chart.